ceph/ceph/doc/mgr/influx.rst

 :hostname: Influx host
 :username: Influx username
 :password: Influx password
-:database: Influx data base, if a database doesn't alread exist in influx the module will create one
+:database: Influx database (if a database does not already exist in influx the module will create one)
 :port: Influx port
 :stats: Stats about the osd, pool, and cluster can be collected.
-Specify as many as you would like, but seperate each type by a comma
+Specify as many as you would like, but seperate each type by a comma.

 ^^^^^^^^
 Optional
 ^^^^^^^^

-Users have the ability to collect additional counters about both per osd or per cluster under the the header ``[extended]``.
+Users have the ability to collect additional counters for each osd or each cluster under the the header ``[extended]``.
-More information on the exteneded option can be found below under the *extended* section.
-Seperate each additional congifurations with a comma.
+More information on the extended option can be found below under the *extended* section.
+Seperate each additional configurations with a comma.

 Example config file:

 ::

     [influx]
         interval = 10
         hostname = samplehost